Floralens: a Deep Learning Model for the Portuguese Native Flora: Discussion

-\paragraph{Acknowledgements.} The authors would like to thank Hugo Gresse, Pierre Bonnet, and Mathias Chouet from Project Pl@ntNet for kindly providing us with extended access to the Pl@ntNet API for our analysis.
-This work was partially funded by projects SafeCities and Augmanity (POCI-01-0247-FEDER-041435 and -046103, through COMPETE 2020 and Portugal 2020), and by project UIDB/50014/2020 (Fundação para a Ciência e Tecnologia).
-It would not have been possible without the support from the Google Cloud Research Credits program.
-Finally, we thank the anonymous referees whose comments allowed us to improve this paper.
+} \paragraph{Acknowledgements.} The authors thank Miguel Porto and Henrique Alves for their help with the FloraOn dataset and numerous insights, and Hugo Gresse, Pierre Bonnet, and Mathias Chouet for kindly giving us extended access to the Pl@ntNet API.
+This work was partially funded by projects SafeCities and Augmanity (POCI-01-0247-FEDER-041435 and -046103, through COMPETE 2020 and Portugal 2020), by project UIDB/50014/2020 (Fundação para a Ciência e Tecnologia), and a cloud resource credits through the Google Cloud Research Credits program.